Nasal concha: Surgery

 Turbinate reduction is a surgery to reduce the size of the turbinates (typically inferior turbinates).
 There are different techniques, including bipolar radiofrequency ablation (also known as somnoplasty), electrocautery, and use of cold steel instruments (e.g. microdebrider).

 In the case of turbinate reduction, only small amounts of turbinate tissue are removed because the turbinates are essential for respiration.
 Turbinectomy is usually reserved for patients who have persistent symptoms despite previous turbinate reduction surgery.
 Risks of reduction of the inferior or middle turbinates include empty nose syndrome.
 As Steven M. Houser suggested, "this is especially true in cases of anterior inferior turbinate (IT) resection because of its important role in the internal nasal valve."

 Concha bullosa is an abnormal pneumatization of the middle turbinate, which may interfere with normal ventilation of the sinus ostia and can result in recurrent sinusitis.
 In some cases, the concha bullosa may be resected to help resolve persistent symptoms.

-Animals
+Other animals

 The horse breathes through nares (nostrils) which expand during exercise.
 The nasal passages have two turbinates on either side which increase the surface area to which air is exposed.